mdrkb/mdrkb/README.md

 ## **Summary**

 4 years experienced Software Engineer specializing in backend development using Python, Django, and Amazon Web Services.
 Currently, I am writing a thesis for my master's in Data Science.
-Also, I work part-time at Scout24 where I develop internal services in Python using serverless architecture.

 ## **Technical Skills**